-The ALJ may ask you these questions from the perspective of the job duties as described by the claimant, as described in the DOT, and based on your professional experience.
+The ALJ may ask you these questions from the perspective of the job duties as described by the claimant, as described in the DOT or other vocational data sources, and based on your professional experience.
 At the hearing, be prepared to cite, explain, and furnish any sources you rely upon in your testimony.